The Philips XL airfryer might be expensive but it’s also a darned good air fryer and the clear market leader

 It is also exceedingly simple to use and uses very little electricity when compared to an electric stove.
 For the overwhelming majority of users who are happy with their Philips XL Airfryer, the fryer is used multiple times a week, often more frequently than the conventional oven or stovetop.

-The Philips XL Airfryer is definitely a little bit on the pricey side when it comes to air fryers.
+The Philips XL Airfryer is definitely a little bit on the pricey side when it comes to air fryers (view all our air fryer reviews).
 However, most people who buy it are extremely happy with it, and laud the way it makes preparing food faster and easier for them.
 The pros really do outweigh the con of spending a little bit more, especially considering any type of air fryer will be fairly expensive.
 If you’re looking for a long-lasting air fryer that will be your go-to for preparing meals, it’s worth it to spend a little more money and get the Philips XL Airfryer.